Parry-Zhuo/DeliberatePracticeTimer/README.md

 This is a project I created for my "introduction to python" course, where I was given 2 days to create a project of my choosing in python.

+To create this app in such a timer period, I employed the usage of CHATGPT utilizing many prompting techniques to brainstorm, and code this project.

 What is deliberate practice?
 Deliberate practice is a way of practicing that seeks to achieve consistent performance increases through focused, goal-oriented practice that targets specific weaknesses, incorporates immediate feedback, pushes beyond comfort zones.